-This is particularly important if you run a reviews site — products and services can change over time and in order for your reviews to stay relevant, they must reflect these changes as soon as possible.
+(This is particularly important if you run a reviews site — products and services can change over time and in order for your reviews to stay relevant, they should ideally reflect these changes as soon as possible.)

 Ensure you are covering topics in depth

-Generally speaking, content that performs well in Google search results covers topics in a very in-depth way — ‘long form’ blog posts, which drill down into a topic in depth, tend to do better than ‘thin’ content.
+Generally speaking, content that performs well in Google search results covers topics in a very in-depth way — ‘long form’ blog posts, which drill down into a topic in depth, tend to do better than ‘thin,’ lightweight content.

-Whilst you have to be careful not to overdo the ‘long form’ side of things (readers often want digestible information as much as a deep dive), a good way to improve the performance of the pages that have lost traffic is to ensure that they are covering the topic they’re addressing in considerable detail.
+While you have to be careful not to overdo the ‘long form’ side of things, a good way to improve the performance of the pages that have lost traffic is to ensure that they are covering the topic they’re addressing in considerable detail.

 Ensure your content is written with humans, not search engines, in mind

-Many content creators end up obsessing about ‘ranking signals’ (some real, some imagined) and end up producing stuff that they think a computer will like.
+Many content creators end up obsessing about ‘ranking signals’ — some real, some imagined – and end up producing stuff that they think a computer program will like.